Venezuelan crisis defection: Key officials

 Signs of impending crisis showed when a Supreme Tribunal Justice and Electoral Justice seen as close to Maduro defected to the United States just a few days before the 10 January 2019 second inauguration of Nicolás Maduro.
 The justice, Christian Zerpa, said that Nicolás Maduro was "incompetent" and "illegitimate".
 According to The New York Times, he "called the May presidential election unfair and described Maduro's rule as 'a dictatorship.'
 He also accused Maduro of frequently taking direct orders from Cuban officials."

 Hugo Carvajal, the head of Venezuela's military intelligence for ten years during Hugo Chávez's presidency and "one of the government's most prominent figures", publicly broke with Maduro in mid-February and endorsed Guaidó as acting president.
 Serving as a National Assembly deputy for the United Socialist Party of Venezuela, The Wall Street Journal said the retired general is considered a pro-Maduro legislator.
 In a video released online on 21 February, he called for Venezuelan military forces to break ranks and to allow the entry of humanitarian aid to Venezuela.
 Directed to soldiers he said, "we do not have the technical capacity to confront any enemy ... he who says otherwise lies."
 Directed to Maduro, he said, "You have killed hundreds of young people in the streets for trying to claim the rights you stole.
 This without even counting the dead for lack of medicines and security."

 In an interview with The New York Times, Carvajal said Maduro was a "dictator with a corrupt inner circle that has engaged in drug trafficking and courted the militant group Hezbollah".
+Former New York Times journalist William Neuman later said that claims of Hezbollah being present in Venezuela was "in reality, minimal" and that the opposition would make such suggestions to convince the United States that it faced a threat in Venezuela.
 US investigators accused Carvajal as being one of those responsible for drug trafficking in Venezuela; he said Maduro himself helped corrupt top government figures manage drug trafficking in Venezuela.
 Carvajal also questioned the status of Venezuela's sovereignty, alleging that Cubans control the Maduro government.
 In March 2019, he said that Maduro orders the "spontaneous protests" in his favor abroad, and his partners finance them.
 Maduro expelled Carvajal from the Armed Forces on 4 April, degraded his Major General status, and accused him of treason.

 Carvajal was arrested in Spain on 12 April 2019 based on an arrest warrant from the United States for 2011 drug trafficking charges; the U.S. asked Spain to extradite Carvajal.

 Manuel Cristopher Figuera, the Director General of Venezuela's National Intelligence Service, SEBIN, broke with Maduro during the 2019 Venezuela uprising, saying it was time to "rebuild the country", and that scoundrels were plundering the country.
 Maduro announced he would reinstate Gustavo González López as the SEBIN head.